mukhtar-github/Google-Project-Management-Certificate/README.md

 Great, now let's add in your project team.
 Let's see here.
 The project sponsor is Office Green's director of product.
 So let's add that in.
 Who is the project lead?
 Well, that's you.
 The project team may include marketing associates, website developers and external plant vendors and more, so we can add in a few important project team members here.
 Awesome.
 Let's move on to additional stakeholders.
 Additional stakeholders may include the vice president of customer success, who is accountable for customer feedback and corresponding product requests.
 We can also add in the account manager who will leverage their existing relationships with top clients.
 And let's also add in the fulfillment manager, who will help acquire the plants needed to launch the service.

 We're almost done, let's add in how we'll measure success.
 Here we will type in that we want to see a five percent increase in revenue by the end of the year.
 Let's also type in that we want to hit a customer satisfaction rate of 95 percent, three months after launch.
 That's it.
 The project charter is filled in and now it's ready to be reviewed by your stakeholders.
 Now you're done.
 You've seen how documentation helps form the roots of a project and how it contributes to the project's ultimate success.
 Like nurturing a plant, you're learning to nurture a project to ensure its the best it can be.
 Up next, we'll talk about the tools that project managers rely on to guide their teams and ensure that they complete their tasks.
 See you soon.

+### Creating a project charter

+**Identify components of a project charter**

+As project manager for a shoelace company, you’re creating a charter for the development of a new product line.
+Complete the charter by identifying what information belongs in each section.

+**What’s the right section of the charter?**

+Review the information provided, and then select the section of the project charter where it belongs.

+1.

+- In-scope: Product development, prototyping, manufacturing, marketing

+- Out-of-scope: Vendor contracts, delivery to customers

+- Answer: Scope and Exclusion - defines activities that are part of the project—and those that are not.

+2.

+- Customer research reveals this as an untapped opportunity in the market, with the potential to win loyalty among a demographic obsessed with finding the best gear.

+- Answer: The Business Case - explains the reason for the project and how it supports the company’s overall success.

+3.

+- Increase overall revenue by 3% by the end of fourth quarter by releasing our new athletic shoelaces.

+- Answer: Project Goals - should be SMART and well-defined.

+4.

+- Benefits: Add new product to our lace line, leading to 3% revenue increase, increased brand awareness and customer loyalty.

+- Costs: 1.
+Price of materials, design, and prototyping.
+2. Adding laces to inventory software.

+- Budget needed: $525,000

+- Answer: Benefits and Costs - describe what the company hopes to get out of the project, as well as the money and resources it requires.

+5.

+- Our plan is to add a line of replacement laces that will stay tied during athletic activity.

+- Answer: The Executive Summary - outlines the project’s purpose and desired outcomes.

+6.

+- Gain 2,000 new social media followers from the running community prior to launch.

+- Answer: Project Goals should be SMART and well-defined.

+7.

+- 3% increase in revenue by the end of the fourth quarter.

+- 5% increase in new customers three months after product launch.

+- Answer: Measuring Success - lists the success criteria that help you determine when the project has reached its goal.

+8.

+- a.
+Design slip-proof shoelace weave. b.
+Manufacture 12,000 pairs of athletic shoelaces. c.
+Increase brand awareness in the running community.

+- Answer: Deliverables - include expected outcomes—both tangible and intangible.

+9.

+- **Project sponsor:** Director of merchandise.

+**Project lead:** Project manager (you).

+**Project team:** Shoelace designer, prototyper, quality assurance tester.

+**Additional stakeholders:** Director of market research, marketing manager, sales manager, director of online sales.

+- Answer: The Project Team - lists the various people who will participate in the project.